Wallace Collection: European Armoury III

-The array of sporting guns, rifles and pistols in this room includes a large number of extravagantly decorated 16th- and early-17th-century wheel-lock firearms, together with an impressive group of magnificent civilian flint-lock guns of the Napoleonic era.
+The array of sporting guns, rifles and pistols in this room includes a large number of extravagantly decorated 16th- and early-17th-century wheel-lock firearms, together with a group of ornate civilian flint-lock guns of the Napoleonic era.
 Several of the weapons here were made for European rulers, including Louis XIII and Louis XIV of France and Tsar Nicholas I of Russia.
 It is a major collection of early firearms in the United Kingdom.
 This space was formerly part of Sir Richard Wallace's coach house and stable yard.